 5 But the rest of the dead did not live again until the thousand years were finished...

 11 Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 12 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
-13 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
-And they were judged, each one according to his works.
-(Revelation 20:11-13)
+(Revelation 20:11-12)

 Although all have sinned and fallen short of the glory of God (Romans 3:23), most people were not incorrigibly wicked and have NOT committed the 'unpardonable sin' (What is the Unpardonable Sin?).
 What happens to them?